yakinikuman/pistreaming_roomba/README.md

 Use the buttons below the video feed to control the Roomba.

-Power - power on Roomba (if you manually press the Roomba's power button, you don't need this)

 Forward/Back - increase/decrease Roomba's forward speed

 Left/Right - increase/decrease Roomba's spin rate